 Our professional team at the Quinta da Eira Garden Centre includes young people and adults from the Cascais Cooperative for the Education and Rehabilitation of Disabled Citizens, thus corroborating the culture of inclusion that we defend within the company.

-This is a Private Institution of Social Solidarity, with legal and civil personality, a non-profit organisation supervised by the Patriarchate of Lisbon.
-This reference organisation focuses its activity on creating and stimulating responses to the needs and potential of people who are homeless or socially vulnerable, helping them to recover their dignity and (re)build their life project through integrated prevention, rehabilitation and reintegration.
+It is a Private Social Solidarity Institution, with legal and civil personality, non-profit, and supervised by the Patriarchate of Lisbon.
+This reference organization focuses its activity on creating and promoting responses to the needs and potential of people who are homeless or in situations of social vulnerability, helping them recover their dignity and (re)build their life project through integrated prevention, rehabilitation, and reintegration action.

 The Gil Foundation has existed since 1999 and its mission is to promote the clinical, social and emotional well-being of sick children and young people by creating support structures that enable them to improve their quality of life, speed up their return to their families in some cases and dream of the possibility of fully recovering their life projects.